resourge/react-form/README.md

 });
 ```

-_Note: We plan to add more default validations in the future (like zod).
+_Note: We plan to add more default validations in the future.
 If you have one and want to share, please do and contribute._

 For yup validation, `setFormYupValidation`